napari/napari/docs/naps/4-async-slicing.md

 Many napari behaviors depend on the existing slice input and output state on the layer instances.
 In this proposal, we decide not to remove this state from the layer yet to prevent breaking other functionality that relies on it.
 As slice output is generated asynchronously, we must ensure that this state is read and written atomically to mutually exclude the main and slicing thread from reading and/or writing inconsistent parts of that state.

-In order to do this, we encapsulate the input and output state of each state into private dataclasses.
+In order to do this, we plan to encapsulate the input and output state of each state into private dataclasses.
 There are no API changes, but this forces any read/write access of this state to acquire an associated lock.

 ## Future work